 The Parisian Macao

 From outside, The Parisian looks like a 19th century Parisian building with almost 3,000 rooms and huge convention center facilities which were put to the test when I was staying there and attending a 3,500 people conference.
 The rooms are nice and elegant and fit right in with the fun of the rest of the property.

 Expect the common areas to have thick carpets and renaissance inspired paintings and wall paper on the walls and ceiling, similar to L’Escape boutique hotel in Seoul but on a grander scale.
-The lobby is well worth a visit even if you are not staying there because they are very over the top, with fully painted walls and ceiling and golden framing.
+The lobby is well worth a visit even if you are not staying there because it is very over the top, with fully painted walls and ceiling and golden framing.
 It is like entering the Palace de Versailles.

 Check out the replica of the Fontaine de Mers at the reception and another lobby area and look out for the staff dressed in 16/17th century attire dancing, parading the corridors or singing.
 There are also human statues spread across the shopping area ready to scare you or pose for a photo.

 The swimming pool is on a rooftop above the main reception area, facing the Eiffel Tower and is made of a series of gardens emulating the gardens of Versailles.
 You can bring your own padlock and affix it to the replica of the lover’s bridge right at the back of the Eiffel Tower.
-Everything is grand and borderline tacky here.
+Everything is grand and on an epic scale.

 The Parisian has two towers and you can have a room facing the main Cotai strip where the swimming pool and the Eiffel Tower are or facing the back.
 Try to get a room facing the front for the added views which are quite stunning at night.

-Location of The Parisian Macau: Almost at the other end of the Cotai strip from the St Regis it is a bit farther from the center than the rest but easily connected to the Venetian and the Four Seasons and across the street from Studio Eight.
+Location of The Parisian Macao: Almost at the other end of the Cotai strip from the St Regis it is a bit farther from the center than the rest but easily connected to The Venetian and the Four Seasons and across the street from Studio Eight.